daronphang/coding_resources/networking/oauth2.md

 10) Client validates user's existence in its database, responds with user's details (limited to scope) and redirects to application's page.

 ### Alternative Workflow Involving Client-Side:
+Authorization flow vs implicit flow.
+In implicit flow, client browser receives access token (passed as hash# which can only be read using JS running in browser) from Authorization Server of Social Providers but is potentially exposed to XSS attacks.
+With authorization flow, browser only gets temporary auth code but never the access or refresh token.

 https://blog.prototypr.io/how-to-build-google-login-into-a-react-app-and-node-express-api-821d049ee670

 https://datatracker.ietf.org/doc/html/rfc6749